trufflesuite/truffle/packages/truffle/README.md

 ##### test

-Takes an optional parameter of `--no-color` if you want to prevent the test output from displaying color information (such as when not run inside a terminal).
+Takes an optional parameter of `--no-color` if you want to prevent the test output from displaying color information (such as when run outside of a terminal).